formlio/forml/docs/evaluation.rst

 .. attention::
     All the evaluation primitives described in this chapter deal with :ref:`flow topology
     <topology>` rather than any direct data values.
-Their purpose is not to do any calculation
+Their purpose is not to do any calculations
     themselves but to construct the workflow that performs the evaluation when launched.
-    For curiosity's sake, the :class:`Graphviz runner <forml.provider.runner.graphviz.Runner>` can be used to explore the particular DAGs composed in scope of an evaluation.
+    For curiosity's sake, the :class:`Graphviz runner <forml.provider.runner.graphviz.Runner>` can be used to explore the particular DAGs composed in the scope of an evaluation.

 The evaluation process is in principle based on comparing *predicted* and *true* outcomes using some :ref:`metric function <evaluation-metric>`.
 The evaluation API is using the